sebastiansimmons/rust_book_2020/README.md

 ## Chapter 4: Understanding Ownership

 Ownership is a really elegant solution to all the memory issues you can run into in a language like C++.
+The ownership system is one of the main reasons I wanted to learn Rust and I can see how it informs programming in Rust.

 ## Chapter 5: Using Structs to Structure Related Data

 Pretty straightforward.
 The Rust specific rules around structs for memory safety are all great.
 I especially appreciate [automatic referencing and dereferencing](https://doc.rust-lang.org/book/ch05-03-method-syntax.html#wheres-the---operator).

+## Chapter 6: Enums and Pattern Matching

+My only experience with functional programming is using JavaScript in a functional way.
+Algebraic data types and enums seem like a more graceful way of handling this type of struct/class pattern matching.
+It's one of those language quirks I'll have to use a little before I see how it clicks in my head.

+Looking forward to putting this stuff into use once the book gets to a project.